38th & Blake station: Station layout

+38th & Blake station is located in Denver's Five Points neighborhood, near the River North Arts District (RiNo).
+It features a 200-space parking lot and a pedestrian bridge connects the station to its parking lot, as well as businesses and residences northwest of the station on Wazee Street.

+FasTracks provisions the station as the northern terminus of the L Line, with two intermediate stops between 38th & Blake and the line's present terminus at 30th & Downing station.
+As of 2026, this extension is unfunded and there is no estimated completion date.

-38th & Blake station is planned to be the centerpiece to a new, transit-oriented neighborhood that would replace existing industrial buildings with mixed-use buildings for residences, offices and retail: the station is within walking distance of the Mission Ballroom.
-It is also proposed as the northern terminus of the L Line, created by extending the existing terminus north from 30th & Downing station along Downing Street.
+38th & Blake station is planned to be the centerpiece to a new, transit-oriented neighborhood that would replace existing industrial buildings with mixed-use buildings for residences, offices and retail.
+The station is within walking distance of the Mission Ballroom.

+In 2023, Xcel Energy announced that it would relocate its Colorado headquarters to a new office building at 3500 Blake Street, two blocks southwest of the station.
+This move was completed in the summer of 2025.

 Public art

+A Regional Transportation District commuter rail car advertising Tincup Whiskey and the Colorado Avalanche at the 38th & Blake Station.

 38th & Blake station features an art piece titled Conflux/Redox by artist, architect, and printmaker Kelton Osborn.
 It was installed in 2016 on the sides of the station's pedestrian bridge's concrete support structure.
 Conlux/Redox is made of powder coated aluminum and steel in a design inspired by the heavy industry that once existed around the station and the future creative industry of RiNo.